Yord/shargs/README.md

 <td><code><a href="#requireOptions">requireOptions</a>({errs, opts})</code></td>
 <td>
 Controls, if options marked with <a href="#required"><code>{required: true}</code></a> have valid <a href="#values"><code>values</code></a>.
-If a required option is not present, an error message is recorded.
+If a required option is not present, an error message is reported.
 <details>
 <summary>
 Read on...